What is AWS Redshift Spectrum?

 Redshift and Redshift Spectrum Use Case

-Amazon Redshift Spectrum provides a layer of functionality to Redshift that allows you to interact with object stores in AWS S3 without building a whole other tech stack.
-It makes sense for companies who are using Redshift and need to stay there, but also need to make use of the data lake, or for companies that are considering leaving Redshift behind and going entirely to the data lake.
+Amazon Redshift Spectrum provides a layer of functionality to Redshift.
+This allows you to interact with object stores in AWS S3 without building a whole other tech stack.
+It makes sense for the companies who are using Redshift and need to stay there, but also need to make use of the data lake.
+Or for companies that are considering leaving Redshift behind and going entirely to the data lake.
 Redshift Spectrum does not make sense for you if all your files are in the data lake.
 Spectrum is very expensive as the data grows, with no visibility on the queries, this is where a managed service like Ahana for Presto fits in.